klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 remixd -s {absolute path folder} --remix-ide https://ide.klaytn.com
 ```

-{absolute path folder} is where you specify the absolute path of the desired folder.
+{absolute path of the folder} is where you specify the absolute path of the desired folder.

 You have to distinguish between `http` and `https` depending on your browser.